Last chance to study this subject for 2026—enrol by 28 June

 Upon successful completion of this subject, students should be able to:

-- Apply code reading and debugging techniques to analyse, interpret, and describe the purpose of program code, and to identify and correct errors in syntax, logic, and/or style
+- Apply code reading and debugging techniques to explain the purpose and behaviour of program code, and identify and correct errors in syntax, logic, and style.

 For textbook details check your university's handbook, website or learning management system (LMS).